 “Free money is way more progressive than austerity.
 With austerity, we can’t even afford a nice house like the one we grew up in – like the one our parents bought when they were older than we are now.
 The interest on the mortgage alone would rival our monthly latte budget!
 That is completely unreasonable.”

-They even printed a brochure, a progressive society with free money, LESS WORK and more benefits.
+They even printed a brochure… a progressive, equitable, inclusive society with free money, LESS WORK and more benefits.

-Overwhelmed by how great that sounded, the citizens elected the new face of free money, planted more orchards and marched collectively and blissfully toward the cliff again.
+Overwhelmed by how great that sounded, the majority of citizens elected the new face of free money, planted more orchards and marched collectively and blissfully toward the cliff again.

 And they lived happily ever